earthly/website/blog/_posts/2022-08-01-using-aws-graviton.md

 categories:
   - Tutorials
 toc: true
-author: Adam
+author: Kealan Parr

 internal-links:
+ - Amazon
+ - AWS
- - just an example
+ - EC2
 ---

 [Amazon Web Services (AWS)](https://aws.amazon.com/) is one of the most popular—and comprehensive—cloud service providers.
 It has over [200 fully-featured services](https://aws.amazon.com/what-is-aws/) on offer.
 There are enough services that it can be hard to remember them all.